commons-app/commons-app-documentation/Software-design-document.md

 ## Category suggestions

 When search field is empty, display:
-* Category suggestions based on title that user inputs for image in previous step
+* Category suggestions based on title that user input for that upload in the previous step
 * Category suggestions based on location of image (if geotagged)
-* Category suggestions based on recently-selected categories for previous images (e.g. if user uploaded an image previously with the category "Japanese art", that would be suggested in their next upload)
+* Category suggestions based on recently-selected categories for previous uploads (e.g. if user uploaded an image previously with the category "Japanese art", that would be suggested in their next upload)
 * Categories associated with the Wikidata item that an image is being uploaded for (if uploaded via Nearby)
 * Any categories that the user has selected for this particular upload, at the top of the list with a checkmark next to it